 27. Greige open concept bathroom

-An greige open concept bathroom, often integrated into a master suite, uses a neutral color palette to create a seamless transition between the same greige flooring in both the bedroom and the bathroom helps to blur the lines and make both areas feel larger.
-A freestanding tub becomes a piece of sculpture within the room, especially when highlighted by a soft greige accent partitions instead of solid walls allow light to flow freely throughout the entire suite, maintaining a bright and airy modern layout is perfect for creating a luxurious, hotel-like experience in the comfort of your own home.
+An greige open concept bathroom, often integrated into a master suite, uses a neutral color palette to create a seamless transition between spaces.
+Using the same greige flooring in both the bedroom and the bathroom helps to blur the lines and make both areas feel larger.
+A freestanding tub becomes a piece of sculpture within the room, especially when highlighted by a soft greige accent wall.
+Glass partitions instead of solid walls allow light to flow freely throughout the entire suite, maintaining a bright and airy feel.
+This modern layout is perfect for creating a luxurious, hotel-like experience in the comfort of your own home.

 28. Greige attic bathroom